vishalchopra13/bookstoredbjs-1/README.md

         Bookstore.search(isbn);

-  This search function will return an object containing the books info.
+  This search function will return the objects containing the books info.
 If book is not in the database then it will return false.

 # 3. Update a book